-3. (K) Receipts Budget
+3. (M) Receipts Budget

 Estimates of receipts included in the Annual Financial Statement are further analysed in the document "Receipts Budget".
 The document provides details of tax and non-tax revenue receipts and capital receipts and explains the estimates.
 The document also provides the arrears of tax revenues and non-tax revenues, as mandated under the Fiscal Responsibility and Budget Management Rules, 2004.
 Trend of receipts and expenditure along with deficit indicators, statement pertaining to National Small Savings Fund (NSSF), statement of revenues foregone, statement of liabilities, statement of guarantees given by the government, statements of assets and details of external assistance are also included in Receipts Budget.
+This also includes the Statement of Revenue Impact of Tax Incentives under the Central Tax System which seeks to list the revenue impact of tax incentives that are proposed by the Central Government.
+This was earlier called 'Statement of Revenue Foregone' and brought out as a separate statement in 2015-16.
+This has been merged in the Receipts Budget from 2016-17 onwards.

-3. (L) Budget at a Glance
+3. (N) Budget at a Glance

 - (i) This document shows in brief, receipts and disbursements along with broad details of tax revenues and other receipts.
 This document also exhibits broad break-up of expenditure Plan and Non-Plan, allocation of Plan outlays by sectors as well as by Ministries/Departments and details of resources transferred by the Central Government to State and Union Territory Governments.
 This document also shows the revenue deficit, the gross primary deficit and the gross fiscal deficit of the Central Government.
 The excess of Government's revenue expenditure over revenue receipts constitutes revenue deficit of Government.
 The difference between the total expenditure of Government by way of revenue, capital and loans net of repayments on the one hand and revenue receipts of Government and capital receipts which are not in the nature of borrowing but which finally accrue to Government on the other, constitutes gross fiscal deficit.
-Gross primary deficit is measured by gross fiscal deficit reduced by gross interest payments.
+Gross primary deficit is gross fiscal deficit reduced by the gross interest payments.
 In the Budget documents 'gross fiscal deficit' and 'gross primary deficit' have been referred to in abbreviated form 'fiscal deficit' and 'primary deficit', respectively.
 This document also shows liabilities of the Government on account of securities (bonds) issued in lieu of oil and fertilizer subsidies. - (ii) The document also includes a statement indicating the quantum and nature (share in Central Taxes, grants/loan) of the total Resources transferred to States and Union Territory Governments.
 Details of these transfers by way of share of taxes, grants-in-aid and loans are given in Expenditure Budget Volume 1.
-Bulk of grants and loans are disbursed by the Ministry of Finance and are included in the Demand 'Transfers to State and Union Territory Governments'.
-The grants and loans released to States and Union Territories by other Ministries/Departments are provided for in their respective Demands.
+Bulk of grants and loans are disbursed by the Ministry of Finance and are included in the Demand 'Transfers to States' and partly in the Demand 'Transfer to UTs with legislature'.
+The grants and loans released to States and Union Territories by other Ministries/Departments are reflected in their respective Demands.

-3. (M) Highlights of Budget
+3. (O) Highlights of Budget

-This document explains the key features of the Budget 2012-2013, inter alia, indicating the prominent achievements in various sectors of the economy.
+This document explains the key features of the Budget 2016-2017, inter alia, indicating the prominent achievements in various sectors of the economy.
 It also explains, in brief, the budget proposals for allocation of funds to be made in important areas.
-The summary of tax proposals is also reflected in the document.
+The summary of tax proposals is also delineated in the document.

-3. (N) Detailed Demands for Grants
+3. (P) Detailed Demands for Grants